 Process owner objectives

-- Process performance: That processes deliver the intended outcomes (or outputs and results).
+- Process performance: That the process delivers the intended outcomes.

-- Process documentation: That related maps and work instructions always reflect current work practice.
+- Process documentation: That related process diagrams and work instructions always reflect current work practice.

 The required capabilities of a process owner